kwisschen/gaming-website/README.md

 - [IGDB API Docs - Getting Started](https://api-docs.igdb.com/?javascript#getting-started)

-[!TIP]
-You'll only need to complete the "Account Creation" and "Authentication" steps to obtain the access token.
+**Tip:** You'll only need to complete the "Account Creation" and "Authentication" steps to obtain the access token.

 #### Step 6